TPasini/Synthetics/README.md

 # Synthetics

-This project aims to provide an end-to-end pipeline to generate a set of synthetic LOFAR observations of a galaxy cluster, starting from a simulation cube of the cluster thermal emission.
+The original aim of this project is to provide an end-to-end pipeline to generate a set of synthetic LOFAR observations of a galaxy cluster, starting from a simulation cube of the cluster thermal emission.
 The output .MS file(s) contains the mock visibilities and, if needed, a column in which the visibilities have been corrupted by various effects, such as TEC, clock drifts, beam etc.
 Images of the clean and corrupted visibilities are also automatically produced.

 ## How to install

 The code currently works through a singularity file which contains all the required packages.
 Only yt and LoSiTo (https://github.com/darafferty/losito) needs to be installed separately, as they are not included in the container.
+If you wish to get the singularity image, please get in touch with the developers.

 ## How to use

-The preferred way is to use the singularity as described above, enter in the singularity and move to your working directory.
+The preferred way is to use the singularity as described above.
+Enter in the singularity and move to your working directory.
 Before starting, it is necessary to add the library directory to the PYTHONPATH:

 `export PYTHONPATH=/path/to/Synthetics/synth_libs:$PYTHONPATH`